 A full set of detailed construction drawings is essential so there is no confusion with any of the trade’s onsite and to ensure that you don’t get stung with hidden extras.Find a Builder

-One of Buildstore’s most experienced mortgage advisors, Colin Sneddon arranged a self build mortgage for Damon and Felicity which would find the building cost side of things.
-As the couple already owned the land, Colin recommended an arrears stage payment mortgage with Newcastle Building Society.
-Damon described Buildstore as being very helpful, 'they took all of the stress out of the financial side of things away … the service was excellent!', he would highly recommend Buildstore to others, especially his self build clients.
+BuildStore arranged a self build mortgage for Damon and Felicity to fund their building costs.
+As the couple already owned the land, an arrears stage payment mortgage was recommended with the Newcastle Building Society.
+Damon described BuildStore as being very helpful, 'they took all of the stress out of the financial side of things away … the service was excellent!', he would highly recommend BuildStore to others, especially his self build clients.

 Location Longcot, Oxfordshire